julioct/julioct.github.io/_posts/2024-02-24-Getting-Started-With-Entity-Framework-Core.md

 *Read time: 3 minutes*

-Today you will learn how to quickly add database support to an ASP.NET Core API via Entity Framework Core.
+Today you will learn how to quickly add database support to an ASP.NET Core API via [Entity Framework Core](https://learn.microsoft.com/ef/core){:target="_blank"}.

 A database is a crucial part of most applications.
 It's where you store your data, and it's where you retrieve it from when you need it.